 Review 10 golden rules for feeding horses will help you make up the best nutritional feeds and keep your horse or pet pony in peak condition throughout the year.

-EQUINE PASSPORTS: UK Trading Standards have enforced horse passport regulations since they came to effect in 2005.
-Information in the section explains how to get and use horse passports.
+UK Trading Standards have enforced horse passport regulations since they came to full effect in 2005.
+The information in the section explains how to get and use horse passports.

 Defra introduced compulsory microchipping of horses and other equines.
 Learn how new legislation aims to improve animal welfare and prevent abuse of equidae.

 There may be no equine commandments or official written rules of watering horses because different sized animals crave and require different amounts of watery fluids.

-Basic Horse Care for Beginners in the United Kingdom
+Basic Horse Care for Beginners in United Kingdom